hylandtechoutreach/peeke-internship-2025/SummerSchedule.md

 - Thursday, 7/18: Playtesting 11am-12pm

 ## Week 6: 7/21-7/27*
-The goal for this week is to continue development.
+The goal for this week is to continue development. _Note: these meetings may be rescheduled or cancelled due to the full-day trainings on July 24-25._

 - Tuesday, 7/23: Board Maintenance 1-2pm
 - Wednesday, 7/24: UX Review 11am-12pm